lunaticatlas/my-digital-garden/_notes/Simone Weil.md

 ---

 # 🌱😇
-Date Created: Friday 20th May 2022
+*Date Created: Friday 20th May 2022*

-Condition: my scattered thoughts about an incredible woman who wrote things which are working on me.
+*Condition: my scattered thoughts about an incredible woman who wrote things which are working on me.*

+---

 I read: